flysirin/todo_tasks_restful_api/README.md

 # Todo tasks RESTful API
-This is an example of how to build a RESTful API that performs CRUD operations on a Sqlite database using Flask and the extension, Flask-RESTful.
+This is an example of how to build a RESTful API that performs CRUD operations on a MySQL database using Flask and the extension, Flask-RESTful.
 The particular application is creating a to-do list.